muellerberndt/sabre/README.md

 Sabre is a security analysis tool for smart contracts written in Solidity.
 It uses the [MythX cloud service](https://mythx.io) which detects [a wide range of security issues](https://mythx.io/swc-coverage).

-**Note: Warning: This client is not officially supported by MythX and may not return optimal results.
+**Warning: This client is not officially supported by MythX and may not return optimal results.
 Please use the [MythX command line client](https://github.com/dmuhs/mythx-cli) in production environments .**

 ## Usage